Shashankphiske/Brocode/README.md

 # Brocode
-Just a few of the topics in python
+Just a few of the topics in python that I am revising Thank you!!
-Thank you!!